 Publications we have contributed to

-LDP believe in the value of practical, accessible, jargon-free writing.
+LDP believes in the value of practical, accessible, jargon-free writing.
 On an occasional basis, we produce a range of publications, including:

 Legal Assistance for Economic Reform (LASER) (DFID, 2014-2017; www.laserdev.org)